 Those involved in hacking WordPress usually want to use the sites as concealed (cloaked) link farms.
 Its rare that actual damage is done to your site, and often the site owner remains blissfully unaware that there’s been any interference.
 Some of the link injection systems are extremely sophisticated!
-Testing for enemy action can be as simple as opening your site and choosing View / Source and reading through the content of the section down to, and including, the tag.
-The link injections I’ve seen are usually immediately after .
+Testing for enemy action can be as simple as opening your site and choosing View / Source and reading through the content of the <Head> section down to, and including, the tag.
+The link injections I’ve seen are usually in there.
 Is there a long string of HTML code containing links to dozens of sites you know nothing about?
-If there is, you’ve been violated, and have a WordPress STD (Security Terminated Deficiency)!
+If there is, you’ve been had and should contact a WP Tech Support expert!

 WordPress Security Measures